OSGeo/grass/lib/python/docs/src/gunittest_testing.rst

 Besides testing, you can also use some tools to check the quality of your code according to various standards and occurrence of certain code patterns.

-For C/C++ code use third party solution `Coverity Scan`_ where GRASS GIS is registered as project number `1038`_.
+For C/C++ code we additionally use the third party solution `Coverity Scan`_ where GRASS GIS is registered as project number `1038`_.
 Also you can use `Cppcheck`_ which will show a lot of errors which compilers do not check.
 In any case, set your compiler to high error and warning levels, check them and fix them in your code.
 Furthermore, `Travis-CI`_ is used to check if the source code can still be compiled after submitting changes